 In the emotionally charged aftermath of a sexual assault, victims often grapple with a whirlwind of emotions, from anger and confusion to deep-seated fear and grief.
 But as they start the healing process, they might consider pursuing justice in the form of a civil case against the perpetrator or those responsible for allowing it to happen.

 Just like with a criminal case, a civil case needs evidence to bring a case a in a court of law.
 The location of the attack, whether it’s private or public, is critical for a premises liability case.
-Some locations that we’ve seen attacks occur include schools, hotels and resorts, casinos, night clubs/bars, restaurants, parking garages/parking lots, churches, etc. If you’ve been attacked, be sure to document the exact location, day and time.
+Some locations that we’ve seen attacks occur include schools, hotels and resorts, casinos, night clubs/bars, restaurants, parking garages/parking lots, churches, celebrity parties, etc. If you’ve been attacked, be sure to document the exact location, day and time.

 Below, breaks down the various types of evidence in sexual assault cases and highlight the most important evidence in a sexual assault investigation.